 standards.
 In addition, we proactively replace aging pipes, valves, service

-lines and other parts of our nearly 10,700-mile network of water and sewer main
+lines and other parts of our more than 11,000-mile network of water and sewer main.

 (WE RECOMMEND USING GOOGLE CHROME TO VIEW MAP)